 Literacy rate for women in India is 51%.
 Despite the low literacy rate, the employment of women in some of the industries in India is high.
 Statistics show women from socially and economically backward sections of the society are generally employed in traditional and unorganized sectors such as domestic helps, agricultural workers and labourers in construction industry.
 Such women are insecure, underpaid and do not enjoy any of the benefits of employees in formal sectors.
 ANEW strives to bridge this gap by imparting the necessary skills to such women enabling them to secure reasonably well paid employment in certain formal sectors.

 Women Empowerment has been lagging in India due to a variety of social, economic and cultural reasons.
 In our experience, the factors that challenge the empowerment of underprivileged women are:

-ANEW focus on the women, aged 18 – 40 from the underprivileged society, educating, empowering them and on the achievement of targeted outcomes in over 6 months.
+ANEW focuses on women, aged 18 – 40 yrs from the underprivileged society, educating, empowering and helping them find placement in the quickest possible time.

 Reaching out to the women is central to the efforts being made by ANEW.
 ANEW’s training model ensures, that the women not only develop their skills, but also their personal strengths, which ensures improvement in their overall interaction with the society.

 Access: By collaborating with different NGOs and government educational institutions and by periodic campaigning and advertising, we ensure the underprivileged women in need, reach our center.

 Retention: By placing specific attention on each woman, by improving their learning capabilities through innovative training and by encouraging them to achieve the purpose of their training.

 Continued mentoring: After completing their training from ANEW, a majority of women continue to approach the centre for support and guidance.
 This ensures, they are 100% empowered and thereby our mission accomplished.

 The ANEW model has three partners who are instrumental in implementing the projects.
 These partners are:

 - The Institution authorized to certify the authenticity of our courses.